 The sample begins with the population of U.S. firms tracked by ProductLaunch Analytics that introduce CPG products into the U.S. market (n = 215,668).
 We eliminated firms for which we could not locate a company name or that have incomplete product data such as category or breakthrough rating (n = 434).
-We dropped firms that introduced only one product during the observation period given it is unreliable to study changes in introductions for these firms (n = 28,709).
+We dropped firms that introduced only one product during the observation period because it is unreliable to study changes in introductions for these firms (n = 28,709).
 We then looked up each of the remaining firms in ReferenceUSA to determine whether they went public between 1980 and 2011.
-If so, we searched SEC Form S-1 filings to determine the exact date of the IPO.
-We deleted those firms that were not incorporated in the U.S., firms we could not unambiguously locate in Compustat, firms that were all-private or all-public during the observation period, and firm-year observations after firms delist from public stock markets (total n = 145,798).
-Using the SDC Platinum Mergers & Acquisitions Database, we identified firms involved in M&A and ensured product introductions were assigned to the correct firm.
+If so, we searched U.S. Securities and Exchange Commission Form S-1 filings to determine the exact date of the IPO.
+We deleted firms that were not incorporated in the United States, firms that we could not unambiguously locate in Compustat, firms that were all-private or all-public during the observation period, and firm-year observations after firms delisted from public stock markets (total n = 145,798).
+Using the SDC Platinum Mergers & Acquisitions Database, we identified firms involved in mergers and acquisitions and ensured that product introductions were assigned to the correct firm.

-This left a final sample of 40,724 new product introductions by 207 firms undergoing an IPO during the observation period.
+These deletions resulted in a final sample of 40,724 new product introductions by 207 firms undergoing an IPO during the observation period.
 This sample, referred to as "changeover firms," involves 3,954 firm-year observations.
-It reflects an unbalanced number of years before and after the IPO in order to capture the widest time series possible.
-However, we have at least three years of data pre-IPO and post-IPO.
+It reflects an unbalanced number of years before and after the IPO to capture the widest time series possible.
+However, we have at least three years of data pre- and post-IPO.